dusk-network/docs-public/src/content/docs/operator/node-setup/build-from-source.md

 ---
 title: Build from Source
-description: This resource explains how to setup a Dusk node starting from source
+description: This resource explains how to setup a Dusk node starting from source.
 ---

 ## What You'll Need